-Databases are principally protected under national law.
+Legal Protection of Computer Programs/Databases and Software Licences 2014 protected under national law.
 On a separate basis databases are protected by a special law, the Act on Database Protection, which focuses on the right to access data stored in the database and the information connected with those data.
-Protection of databases and database works under copyright law does not require any formalities.